Cops Kill People: Former NFL Baller Ekom Udofia Gunned Down By Phoenix Police Officers After Refusing To Drop Pistol

 This is so sad…

 Ekom Udofia was killed by police officers in Phoenix, Arizona back on November 30.
-According to ABC15, the Phoenix Police Department released footage of the shooting ostensibly to keep the powder dry inside the public powder keg that exists surrounding any and all police shootings of Black people.
+According to ABC 15, the Phoenix Police Department released footage of the shooting ostensibly to keep the powder dry inside the public powder keg that exists surrounding any and all police shootings of Black people.

 The 33-year-old was pulled over and when he stepped out of his vehicle, he was holding a pistol.
 The police officers can be heard begging and pleading with Udofia to put down the firearm so that they wouldn’t have to do what they ultimately ended up doing, shooting him dead.
-One cop is heard saying “Please, please don’t make me shoot you,” while another bleekly rationalized “Dude, I gotta shoot him.”
-Sadly, after Ekom was dead, it was discovered that the pistol-esque weapon he was holding was a completely non-lethal BB gun just like gunned-down ER Vanessa Marquez actress.
+One cop is heard saying “Please, please don’t make me shoot you,” while another bleakly rationalized “Dude, I gotta shoot him.”
+Sadly, after Ekom was dead, it was discovered that the pistol-Esque weapon he was holding was a completely non-lethal BB gun just like gunned-down ER Vanessa Marquez actress.

+Authorities say Ekom continued to inch forward towards the police as they begged for him to drop his firearm.
+Allegedly, the former NFL player did not say anything throughout the incident.

 Below is the full video including the 911 calls made prior to police making contact with Ekom.
 It is graphic and it is not edited.
 Please do not watch it if you are inclined to experience trauma or damage to your own mental health.